-ECHA notes that currently the read-across hypothesis is based only on the assumption of structural/compositional similarity due to lack of sufficient toxicological information.
+However, ECHA notes that currently the read-across hypothesis is based only on the assumption of structural/compositional similarity due to lack of sufficient toxicological information.

-While ECHA recognises the relevance of structural/compositional similarity, it concludes that the Registrant's assumption of similar toxicity of Rosin and Rosin oligomers, and the substance subject to the present decision is not confirmed by the available information.
-Furthermore, data from a study performed according to OECD 421 test guideline using Rosin CAS 8050-09-7 show some toxicological effects.
-These circumstances create uncertainties that will have to be addressed by the Registrant in order to meet the conditions set out in Annex XI, section 1.5. of the REACH Regulation.
+While ECHA recognizes the relevance of structural/compositional similarity, it concludes that the Registrant's assumption of similar toxicity for the category members is not supported by the currently available information.
+This circumstance creates uncertainties that will have to be addressed by the Registrant in order to meet the conditions set out in Annex XI, section 1.5. of the REACH Regulation.

 The Registrant has recognized the necessity to provide sufficient toxicological information to substantiate the hypothesis for the substances in the category and committed to undertake additional studies intended to strengthen the toxicological information for the read-across approach.
-This includes the additional four "Combined repeated dose toxicity study with the reproduction/developmental toxicity screening tests" (OECD guideline 422) on the substances with Rosin CAS 8050-09-7, Rosin oligomers CAS 65997-05-9, Rosin, reaction products with formaldehyde CAS 91081-53-7 and Rosin, hydrogenated, CAS 65997-06-0.
+This includes two combined repeated dose toxicity studies with the reproduction/developmental toxicity screening tests on Rosin and Rosin, reaction products with formaldehyde (OECD 422).
+ECHA considers that generating this additional information on Rosin and on Rosin, reaction products with formaldehyde is therefore an essential condition for the ultimate compliance of the read-across approach in relation to pre-natal developmental toxicity and toxicity to reproduction.